Lorenzo Braccini

 Orta San Giulio, located on the shores of picturesque Lake Orta in Piedmont, is an enchanting village that seems straight out of a fairy tale.
 With its cobbled streets, pastel-coloured houses and tranquil lakeside atmosphere, this small town is a perfect destination for those seeking peace and beauty.
 Here is what to see and do during a few days' holiday in September.

 The beating heart of the village, Piazza Motta is surrounded by characteristic cafés and shops.
 From here you can admire a splendid view of the lake and the Island of San Giulio.
 The square is also the starting point for boats to the island.
 In fact, a short distance from the main square, the Island of San Giulio is a little gem with its Benedictine monastery and the Basilica of San Giulio.
-Stroll along the ‘Way of Silence and Meditation’ for a spiritual and relaxing experience.
+Stroll along the ‘Path of Silence and Meditation’ for a spiritual and relaxing experience.

 Located on the Island of San Giulio, this Romanesque basilica is famous for its medieval frescoes and the crypt that holds the relics of San Giulio.
 The interior of the church is a masterpiece of sacred art and deserves an in-depth visit.